 Legs movement

 The sidestroke method is accomplished when the swimmer’s body leans on one side while motioning with asymmetric arm and leg motions.
-It is typically utilised for long-distance swimming.
-Swimmers have been observed utilising this method to relax after a long hour of swimming.
+It is typically utilized for long-distance swimming.
+Swimmers have been observed utilizing this method to relax after a long hour of swimming.
 Even better, the sidestroke is employed as a life-saving technique with caution.

 Body movement